OGC Nice: History

-Frédéric Antonetti led Nice to the 2006 Coupe de la Ligue final.

 In 1997, Nice, now back in the first division, stunned many after winning the Coupe de France.
-However, the victory did not shock most French football enthusiasts mainly due to the club's competition in the run-up to the final in which Nice faced only Division 2 clubs, save for first division club Bastia.
+However, the victory did not shock most French football enthusiasts mainly due to the club's competition in the run-up to the final in which Nice faced only Division 2 clubs, except for first division club Bastia.
 In the final, Nice defeated Guingamp 5–4 on penalties to earn cup success.
-On a sourer note, Nice were relegated from the first division only days after winning the Coupe de France in dead last in the league.
-The club spent five seasons in Ligue 2 and returned to Ligue 1 for the 2001–02 season.
+On a more sour note, in the 1996–97 season, Nice were relegated from the first division (predecessor of Ligue 1) only days after winning the Coupe de France, finishing last in the league.

+Frédéric Antonetti led Nice to the 2006 Coupe de la Ligue final.

+The club spent five seasons in Ligue 2 and returned to Ligue 1 for the 2002–03 season.
 In the lead-up to the season, Nice failed to meet the financial requirements set by the DNCG and was subsequently relegated to the Championnat National, the third level of French football.
 However, after achieving stability, mainly due to selling a few players, Nice was allowed into Ligue 1 after successfully appealing.

 In the 2005–06 season, Nice made it to the final of the Coupe de la Ligue in 2006, losing to Nancy 2–1.

 In June 2016, a Chinese and American consortium led by Chien Lee of NewCity Capital and Alex Zheng purchased 80% of the club.
-Chien Lee and Alex Zheng held a 78% stake, while Paul Conway’s Pacific Media Group (PMG) owned the remaining 2%, Jean-Pierre Rivere retained a 20% stake in the club.
-Chien Lee subsequently became the Chairman of the board In the 2016–17 Ligue 1 season, Nice finished third in the final standings and qualified for the third round of the UEFA Champions League.
+Chien Lee and Alex Zheng held a 78% stake, while Paul Conway's Pacific Media Group (PMG) owned the remaining 2%, Jean-Pierre Rivere retained a 20% stake in the club.
+Chien Lee subsequently became the chairman of the board In the 2016–17 Ligue 1 season, Nice finished third in the final standings and qualified for the third round of the UEFA Champions League.

 On June 11, 2018, Patrick Vieira was announced as Nice manager, replacing Lucien Favre.
-In the 2018–19 season, Nice finished in 7th place on the table.
+In the 2018–19 season, Nice finished in 7th place in the league.

 In July 2019, it was announced that Jim Ratcliffe acquired the French club for a reported €100 million.

 After a run of poor form saw Nice sitting in 11th place in Ligue 1 and eliminated from the Europa League, manager Patrick Vieira was sacked.
 Vieira's assistant, Adrian Ursea, took over as caretaker.
-Nice would finish the 2020–21 Ligue 1 season in ninth place on the table.
+Nice finished the 2020–21 Ligue 1 season in ninth place in the league.

 On 28 June 2021, Christophe Galtier was appointed as the new head coach.
 On 27 June 2022, Lucien Favre returned to Nice as manager.
 After a complicated first part of the season, Lucien Favre was fired.
 He was replaced by the coach of the reserve team Didier Digard.
 For the following season, Francesco Farioli was appointed as the next head coach.

-In the 2023–24 Ligue 1 season, Nice qualified for the UEFA Europa League finishing in 5th place on the table.
+In the 2023–24 Ligue 1 season, Nice qualified for the UEFA Europa League finishing in 5th place in the league.